 Fear-Related Anxiety in Yorkies

 Fear-related anxiety in dogs is often caused by loud noises.
-Sometimes a dog might experience anxiety from fear due to new people, animals, or environment.
+Sometimes a dog might experience anxiety from fear due to new people, animals, or the environment.
 Fear from a terrible experience is one of the prime reasons for fear-related anxiety in Yorkshire Terriers.
 It might result from an unfamiliar or frightening experience.

 Some of the symptoms of mild fear may include hiding, trembling, tucked tail, withdrawal, limited activity, and passive escape behavior.
 Some experience panic signs, including potentially injurious motor activity and active escape behavior.